Imaging Dyson Shell Civilizations with the James Webb Space Telescope

 Assume the (rare) Dyson shells enclose mostly G stars and some hotter K stars, 10% of all stars, 100 cubic parsecs per candidate star.
 Hotter stars probably burn too fast to evolve intelligence, colder stars may be difficult to see, the "habitable zones" of red dwarfs will be tide locked.
 10% is a conservative estimate of suitable stars for the emergence of intelligence, though metallicity and planetary formation will restrict suitable candidates to a tiny fraction of 10% of the stars.

 There is already a good synoptic study by the WISE Wide Field Infrared Survey Explorer that may tell us where to look - the candidates will be very bright, compact, and obvious.
+We don't need to scan the entire sky with JWST.

 I am not optimistic about the density of long-lived civilizations out there - there are way too many ignored factors in the Drake equation.
 IMHO, the current search for "shirtsleeve" extraterrestrial planets is ludicrously optimistic.
 The planetary systems we can see (outstanding accomplishment!) vary way too much.
 Planetary formation is chaotic - we are here because of a long string of fortuitous accidents, accumulated chance collisions in a cosmic pinball machine.